Choosing a care home

 - someone on call during the night

-Residential care homes don’t provide constant nursing care, only personal care during short periods of illness.
+They arrange district nursing care during short periods of illness.

 Nursing homes (care homes with nursing care)

-Care homes that are registered to provide nursing care provide personal and nursing care 24 hours a day for people who are bedridden, very frail or have a medical condition that means they need regular attention from a nurse.
+Registered nursing homes provide personal and nursing care 24 hours a day for people who are bedridden, very frail or have a medical condition that means they need regular attention from a nurse.

 Care homes with dementia care

-Care homes with dementia care were previously known as EMI homes.
-They provide specialist dementia nursing care 24 hours a day for older people living with dementia.
+Care homes with dementia care provide specialist dementia care 24 hours a day for older people living with dementia.
+Some may also provide nursing care.

 Making a decision about going into a care home